Sir William Bowyer, 3rd Bt.1

 S/Ldr.
 Richard Williamson married Jean Frances Margaret Wilson, daughter of John Addison Wilson, before 1950.1 He died before 1950.1

-He gained the rank of Squadron Leader in the service of the Royal Air Force.1 He was invested as a Member, Order of the British Empire (M.B.E.).2
+He gained the rank of Squadron Leader in the Royal Air Force.1 He was appointed Member, Order of the British Empire (M.B.E.)2

 Citations